Free Deckpad, Dry Bag, or After-Sun Cream on Orders +$75

 Need a break from Mexican food?

-I love having a tasty pizza after a long day of surf, and the two pizza places in town that I recommend are La Dolce Old Town (downtown in the plaza) and La Crema near Old Mans.
+I love having a tasty pizza after a long day of surfing, and the two pizza places in town that I recommend are La Dolce (downtown in the plaza) and Cream Cafe & Pizza Bar near Old Man’s.
 La Dolce has an excellent selection of homemade pasta, pizza, and some tasty wines in a very relaxing setting.
-The patio is romantic, in case you are looking for a night out with the gal.
-This review from Tripadvisor says it all: "I've been to every restaurant in Cabo probably 15 times, and La Dolce continues to provide consistently great food, service, and ambiance"
+The patio is romantic if you are looking for a night out with the gal.
+This review from Tripadvisor says it all: "I've been to every restaurant in Cabo probably 15 times, and La Dolce continues to provide consistently great food, service, and ambiance."

-Another place I like for Italian food near where we were staying last 2018 is Le Creme Cafe.
-Le Creme is not as fancy as La Dolce, but the service and food were outstanding.
-Take the first exit going north from Old Mans and go right into the Las Tiendas De Palmilla—it's right on the corner.
+Another place I like for Italian food near where we were staying last 2018 is Cream Cafe & Pizza Bar.
+Cream Cafe is not as fancy as La Dolce, but the service and food were outstanding.
+Take the first exit going north from Old Man’s and go right into the Las Tiendas De Palmilla—it's right on the corner.

-San Jose Del Cabo - Best Place To Take A Date or Good Bro
+Best Place to Take a Date or Good Bro in San José del Cabo

-If you are chilling with your woman or want to go out and have an excellent organic meal, then head for Huerta Los Tamarindos out in the fields towards the Eastern Cape.
-In 2018 they added a bar and more seating outside and built a few retail shops around the entrance.
-Don't miss this place if you are in San Jose.
+If you are chilling with your woman or want to go out and have an excellent organic meal, then head for Huerta Los Tamarindos out in the fields towards the East Cape.
+In 2018, they added a bar and more seating outside and built a few retail shops around the entrance.
+Don't miss this place if you are in San José.

 Finding the place is not easy, and I will not attempt to explain it, but it's worth taking the effort to visit.
 They have a great wine list and some of the best views possible.
 This is by far my favorite place to eat in Baja.

-Los Tamarindos is my second favorite place in San Jose del Cabo to dine.
-Located in a farmhouse dating back to the 19th Century, which used to grow sugar cane, one of the region´s major exports at the time, and due to its fertile soil, it quickly became one of the region´s most important farms.
-This place is amazing, and it is situated in a very tranquil location away from the city and is a farm-to-table restaurant.
+Los Tamarindos is my second favorite place to dine in San José del Cabo.
+Located in a farmhouse dating back to the 19th century, which used to grow sugar cane, one of the region's major exports at the time, and due to its fertile soil, it quickly became one of the region's most important farms.
+This place is amazing.
+It is situated in a very tranquil location away from the city and is a farm-to-table restaurant.
 The wine list is great.
-I like the reds being produced by La Cetto.
+I like the reds being produced by L.A Cetto.

-For the best coffee and Italian ice cream in town, check out The Dolce Villa.
+For the best coffee and Italian ice cream in town, check out La Dolcevilla.
 They got organic beans from Oaxaca and a real Italian coffee machine.
 They make all their ice cream with top-quality organic ingredients and serve it fresh.

-Eco-Tourism & Surf Schools In San José del Cabo
+Ecotourism and Surf Schools in San José del Cabo

 Going to Cabo, lying on the beach, and kicking down margaritas sounds like almost anyone's dream.
 But ecotourism is the way to go if you're into something more meaningful.
-It's got all the sights and activities of your typical tourism without the negative impact on the environment or local culture.
+It offers all the sights and activities of typical tourism without negatively impacting the environment or local culture.

 When you take this day-long, guided adventure, you’ll discover why Espiritu Santo Island – a UNESCO World Heritage Site – is called the “jewel of the Sea of Cortez.”
 You'll step back 7,000 years to learn about a nomadic group of hunters and gatherers who left behind artifacts you'll see with your own eyes.